 Use Live Templates to generate predefined code blocks and constructions and quickly surround your Swift code constructs using Surround With templates.

-Learn more about Live Templates in this tutorial.
+Learn more about Live Templates here.

 Easily create types, variables, functions and properties from usage.
-Write the signature of a non-existing function (class method or the global one) when prototyping your code, invoke ⌥⏎ and have its declaration created automatically:
+Write the signature of a non-existing function (class method or the global one) when prototyping your code, invoke ⌥⏎ and have its declaration created automatically.

 hashValue and the equality operator,

-debugDescription properties in no time using the new Generate actions (⌘N).
+debugDescription properties in no time using the new

 AppCode comes with a first-class set of Swift formatting options allowing you to easily reformat your code.